andrew-selig/ATTACK-Mapping/README.md

 # ATTACK-Mapping

-This project allows an information security team to score themselves agasint the Mitre ATT&CK framework, document it in an XLSX file, and then convert it to JSON that can be used with the ATT&CK Navigator.
+This project allows an information security team to score themselves against the Mitre ATT&CK framework, document it in an XLSX file, and then convert it to JSON that can be used with the ATT&CK Navigator.

 ### Prep